-As a parent I have read the Parent Hand Book, and understand and agree to abide by the contents.

-Child's Full Name:

-n Medical Services Consent

-In an emergency I give my consent to the Centre seeking medical or dental advice from the Doctors at Rockdale Medical Centre, and /or hospital and ambulance services, or assistance from some other person or body as nominated by me for my child.
-I accept liability for medical expenses incurred.
-I understand Ambulance costs are covered by the Centre's membership of the Health Commission of NSW Ambulance Service.

-Ii) Sunscreen / Other Creams / Band-Aids

-I consent to the centre applying Broad Spectrum Sunscreen on my child prior to outdoor play.

-I consent to centre staff applying adhesive strips to my child's skin in the event that they suffer a minor injury.
-I am not aware of any allergic reaction to such strips.

-I consent to the staff using nappy change & antiseptic creams that are purchased by the centre, for use on the children.
-Such creams include Zinc and Castor Oil Cream, Petroleum Jelly, Sorbolene Cream & Antiseptic Cream iv) Payment of Fees

-Iii) Administration of Panadol / Paracetamol

-I consent to Senior staff employed by the centre administering "Panadol" and/or "Chemists Own Paracetamol" to my child in the event that they develop a temperature in care .
-I understand that this will only be administered after verbal authorization is given by myself or another emergency contact on my child's enrolment form.

-I agree herewith to pay all required fees at the beginning of each week of care.
-I agree to advise the centre in writing of my intention to withdraw with 28 days written notice.
-I understand that fees are payable for these 28 days.
-I understand that period of closure does not count as notice days.
-I understand that fees are payable for non-attendance due to holidays and sickness.
-I understand that fees are payable for all gazetted public holidays but not for period of closure.
-I understand that if my child does not attend on their last day of care that full fees will be charged as per the parent handbook.

-Director/ Manager:

-Date:
+As a parent I have read the Parent Har nd Book, and unders and and agree to abide by the contents.
+Child's Full Name: Medical Services Cons ent In an emergency I give my consent to at Rockdale Medical Centre, and /or h other person or body as nominated by incurred.
+I understand Ambulance co Commission of NSW Ambulance Service nospital and ambular me for my child.
+I ac sts are covered by the e. nce services, or assi scept liability for me ne Centre's membe stance from some edical expenses li) Sunscreen / Other Cre eams / Band- Aids I consent to the centre applying Broad Spectrum Sunscreer n on my child prior t to outdoor play.
+I consent to centre staff applying adherminor injury.
+I am not aware of any alle that they suffer a I consent to the staff using nappy char use on the children.
+Such creams inclu Cream & Antiseptic Cream The state of the s Signature : Date : lii) Administration of Par nadol / Parac etamol I consent to Senior staff employed by the Paracetamol" to my child in the event this will only be administered after verb contact on my child's enrolment form. that they develop o temperature in co ire .
+I understand that Signature : Date : iv) Payment of Fees I agree herewith to pay all required feet the centre in writing of my intention to are payable for these 28 days.
+I undersunderstand that fees are payable for all gazetted pif my child does not attend on their last handbook. withdraw with 28 day tand that period of con-attendance due oublic holidays but n vs written notice.
+I use closure does not co to holidays and sic ot for period of clos understand that fees bunt as notice days.
+I kness.
+I understand sure.
+I understand that Signature : Date : Director/ Manager: Date: